-In an historic vote this week, the American Medical Association (AMA) called for a ban on all direct-to-consumer advertising for drugs and medical devices.
+In an historic vote, the American Medical Association (AMA) called for a ban on all direct-to-consumer advertising for drugs and medical devices.
 The vote came after many physicians testified about the negative impact direct-to-consumer advertising has on their practices and patient relationships.
 I can see why…

 “Hey Doctor, I was thinking that I might need either that etherial green moth drug or that snuggly white cat sleep drug, along with that drug that will make me ready for intimacy when my wife and I find ourselves in side-by-side bathtubs on a beach.
 My wife needs that wind up doll drug, please.”